TajkirHossen-14/Arduino-Experiment-Archive/Distance Measurement/README.md

 ## 📌 Overview

-This experiment demonstrates a simple distance measurement and indication system using an **Arduino, HC-SR04 Ultrasonic Sensor, LEDs, and a Servo Motor**.
-The ultrasonic sensor measures the distance of an object, and the system responds according to different distance ranges by controlling the LEDs and servo motor.
+This experiment demonstrates a simple distance measurement and indication system using an **Arduino, HC-SR04 Ultrasonic Sensor, LCD, LEDs, and a Servo Motor**.
+The ultrasonic sensor measures the distance of an object, and the measured distance is displayed on the LCD.
+The system also responds according to different distance ranges by controlling the LEDs and servo motor.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&color=316e99&height=2&section=header"/>

 ## 🎯 Objective

 - To measure the distance of an object using an ultrasonic sensor.
+- To display the measured distance on an LCD.
 - To indicate different distance ranges using Red, Yellow, and Green LEDs.
 - To control the position of a servo motor based on the measured distance.
-- To understand the practical interfacing of sensors and actuators with Arduino.
+- To understand the practical interfacing of sensors, displays, and actuators with Arduino.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&color=316e99&height=2&section=header"/>